 – A Declaration of Residents’ Rights

-– Resident contract details including rates for services and accommodations
+– Resident contract details including costs for services and accommodations

 – A list of health needs or conditions that the home says it cannot meet

-People with the following issues or conditions cannot be admitted into North Carolina memory care:
+People with the following conditions cannot be admitted into memory care:

 – Mental illness or alcohol or drug abuse